Discover the Ten Key Principles to Build True Wealth (Surprise! It’s about a lot more than just making money)

 The rich man is a fool who dies without arranging his affairs to assure that his wealth does good during his lifetime and after his passing.

-As a successful wealth builder you will be in the unique position to organize charities that can do great social good.
+As a successful wealth builder, you’ll be in the unique position to organize charities that can do great social good.
 The fact that you can’t take it with you means wealth is a gift to be given.

-Always understand that wealth is not something you possess, but it is a flow which has found a temporary parking place under your stewardship.
+Always understand that wealth isn’t something you possess, but a flow which has found a temporary parking place under your stewardship.

 Eventually this stewardship will move to others as all things must pass (including you).
 The wealth builder’s solemn responsibility is to use this temporarily gifted power wisely so that it creates maximum benefit for all those who are touched by what you created in your lifetime.

 There are ten key wealth building principles that lead to true wealth, not just monetary wealth.
 The objective is not just to become rich, but to build a balanced, fulfilling, wealthy life.

 These ten key principles will help keep you on track: